The-Burnt-Socket-Club/SudokuSolver/README.md

 Currently, the program can convert statements into CNF.
 The idea of resolving many statements into fewer symbols is now being looked at.

+### 19th June:

+Idea was to have grid as a global network and all the subclasses _Container_, _Rows_, _Columns_, _Boxes_ acess the cells inside grid via the index values -- so the subclasses only store indicies to the cells and no mutations are made in the sub-classes.

+However, all of this is imported by the main file, so the global variable **grid** can no longer be accessed by these functions from the  main file.
+Thus, it becomes necessary to the take grid as an input whereever necessary and return the mutated grid which shall be assigned to a variable in the main file.